 Cardiovascular diseases (CVD) are the number one cause of death globally: more people die annually from CVDs than from any other cause.

 CVD refers to any disease that affects the cardiovascular system, principally cardiac disease, vascular diseases of the brain and kidney, and peripheral arterial disease.
-The causes of CVD are diverse but atherosclerosis and/or hypertension are the most common.
-In addition, with ageing come a number of physiological and morphological changes that alter cardiovascular function and lead to an increased risk of CVD, even in healthy asymptomatic individuals.
+The causes of CVD are diverse, but atherosclerosis and/or hypertension are the most common.
+In addition, as the ageing causes physiological and morphological changes that alter cardiovascular function and lead to an increased risk of CVD, even in healthy asymptomatic individuals.